 View the General Studies Program

-There is currently a high demand for histotechnologists in hospitals, labs, clinics and industry.
-Average starting salary is $42,000 per year.
+Histotechnologists prepare tissue samples for microscopic examination in the treatment and diagnosis of disease.
+There is currently a high demand for histotechnologists in hospitals, labs, clinics, and industry.

 View the Histotechnology Program